Posts Archive

 We welcome new attendees!
 If you’re just starting out or don’t have anything to share yet, we encourage you to join a session to experience the evening and gain motivation from hearing how others achieve their writing goals.

-Peerclass is a fresh, grassroots take on the traditional writing masterclass, run by The Original Writers of London.
+Peerclass is a fresh, grassroots take on the traditional writing masterclass.
 The format is simple: we learn by doing, with members taking turns to lead classes and sharing their knowledge with their peers.
 Join for the wisdom, stay for the craic!

 Link to our Google Calendar